brymer-meneses/Subaybay/docs/src/examples/making-corrections.md

     - This is the method for marking a request as "un-stale"

 ::: warning
-This next part cannot be done without a second account as reassignment for non-stale requests can only be done between different accounts
+Steps 20 - 22 cannot be done without a second account as reassignment for non-stale requests can only be done between different accounts
 :::

 <p style="color: lightseagreen">